The Russian Invasion of Paris by Sergey Shchukin

 ‘The Russian Invasion of Paris by Sergey Shchukin’ details the way that Shchukin (1854-1930) collected and commissioned a superb collection of contemporary European art, which influenced a whole generation of young Russian artists.
 His collecting of Matisse overtook that of the Stein family (see Gertrude’s Flowers) and pushed up the prices in the art market.
 Since the Russian Revolution many of the now priceless works of Impressionsism and post-Impressionism in the collection have come into State ownership, making a visit to Russia imperative for all serious art-lovers.

-A new talk for the Art Room, Topsham
+Commissioned for the Art Room, Topsham